Overview

 Simone Rocha’s philosophy is to explore and modernise femininity.
 She juxtaposes traditionally “pretty” elements such as florals, lace and pearls with unexpected materials and dark motifs, creating tension between fragility and strength.
 Rocha believes in putting women at the centre of her work: casting diverse models and designing garments that celebrate different body shapes, ages and identities.
 Her collections often reference female artists, historical narratives and her Irish-Chinese heritage, weaving storytelling and personal symbolism into garments.

+She values independence and integrity, operating her business without external investors to remain true to her vision.
+Rocha works closely with artisans in the UK and abroad, emphasising meticulous craftsmanship and small-scale production.
 Recent collections have addressed themes such as motherhood, Irish folklore and female resilience, demonstrating that fashion can be both personal and political.
 She has also experimented with upcycled materials and sustainable packaging as part of her commitment to responsible practices.
-By fusing romanticism with a subversive edge and prioritising inclusive storytelling, she continues to push the boundaries of contemporary womenswear and inspires audiences to rethink what femininity can mean, today and in the future.
+Narrative and cultural reference operate here as structuring devices rather than decorative afterthoughts.

 Disclaimer